xullnn/ls_pull_over_push/170/readme.md

 https://en.wikipedia.org/wiki/ASCII#/media/File:USASCII_code_chart.png

-19. What is `curl`?
+17. What is `curl`?

 curl is a free command line tool that is used to issue HTTP requests.

-20. When we type a url in a tab bar of browser, then click enter, and we see the whole page, would there only one get request be issued by the browser?
+18. When we type a url in a tab bar of browser, then click enter, see the displayed webpage, would there only one get request be issued by the browser?

 No. If there's other resource like css, js or images, by default the browser will automatically issue new requests to download these resource.
 Another situation is if the first response's headers contains status 3xx and `"Location"` header, the page we `GET` is not the page we first requested for, we'd been redirected to another page.

-21. What is HTTP Request Method?
+19. What is HTTP Request Method?

 It's a verb contained in the request line which indicates the type of operation we want to perform.
 When we need to retrieve information from the server we normally use `GET`, when we want to change data from the server we usually use `POST`.

-21. What's the main difference between get and post request?
+20. What's the main difference between get and post request?

 `GET` requests send data via url, url has a maximum length.